black and white bed linen

 Are there really 100 spoons in the 'Predator'?

 Almost!
-I think it's 94 ... it was one of the first things I made, just a four or five weeks after that first rough bird.
+I think it's 94 ... it was one of the first things I made, just four or five weeks after that first rough bird.
 It really came out of nowhere and I surprised myself with it.
 It was a monumental leap forward!
 It doesn't look like 94 but they are all hidden in there somewhere.
 Some fell in to place very quickly, but occasionally a single spoon would frustrate me for hours and require all manner of thinking and tinkering.
 (They often still do!)

 It changed everything.
 Out of nowhere I felt like I'd made a piece of art or at least something a bit different, something kinda 'cool'.